Jonathan (High Priest)

 Jonathan (יוֹנָתָן; יוֹנָתָן; died c.
 AD 58), also referred to as Jonathan the High Priest, was a first-century Jewish high priest and religious leader.
 Shortly after he was announced High Priest of Israel, he was killed in AD 58 by Antonius Felix, the Roman procurator of the province Judea.
 He was stabbed by robbers hired by Felix with daggers at the Temple.

 Enmity with Felix

-Felix disliked Jonathan, because he often got criticized by the latter about governing the Jewish affairs, and threatened to be reported to Caesar if not doing well as the priest was the one made recommendation to Caesar to send Felix to be the procurator of Judea.
+Felix disliked Jonathan, because he often got criticized by the latter about governing the Jewish affairs, and threatened to be reported to Caesar if not doing well as the priest was the one who made the recommendation to Caesar to send Felix to be the procurator of Judea.
 Felix persuaded one of Jonathan's most trusted friends, Doras, a citizen of Jerusalem, to hire robbers to kill Jonathan by promising to give a large sum of money.
 Doras arranged for some hired men to mingle with the worshippers in the Temple in Jerusalem, while they hid daggers under their garments.
 These assassins succeeded in killing Jonathan during a Jewish festival and were never caught.
 The main source that mentions this high priest is the Antiquities of the Jews by Flavius Josephus.